dev-xiligroup/xili-language-plugin/README.md

 2. you can change admin side language in top right menu of dashboard screen.
 ( if not pomo script gives fatal error and customizer shows blank screen )

-## before-rw branch

-2019-05-08 - This branch contains the source code before rewriting (< 2.23)

 ## Master Branch

 Since 2019-05-10, master branch contains dev version 2.23.x +.
-Contains latest dev with source code with wp rules.
+Contains latest dev with rewritten sources code with [WP Coding Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards).
 **REQUIRES PHP 7.2+ !**
+**pre-tested with WP 5.2**

 Since 2016-12-14, master branch contains dev version 2.22.1+ with some futures new features and fixes for WP 4.6 to now (April 2018) WP 4.9.5.

+## before-rw branch

+2019-05-08 - This branch contains the source code before rewriting in Master Branch with WP Coding Standards and Php Code Sniffer (< 2.23)

 ## Gutenberg - need latest version